Managing Males - Hot Weather Breeding

 - Zinc has been shown to have a positive effect on sperm formation, sperm motility, and testosterone metabolism.

-- Vitamins – B6, B12 and Folate are vitamins critical to male reproductive health.
+- Vitamins – B6, B12 and Folate are vitamins critical to male reproductive.

-- Vitamin D has been shown to increase sperm motility and needed if males are primarily housed inside.
+- Lastly Vitamin D has shown to increase sperm motility and I always use if males are primarily housed inside.